sailfishos/docs.sailfishos.org/Support/Help_Articles/Whatsapp_Setup/README.md

 Open Whatsapp app.
 Tap the three dots near the top right corner and select Settings.
 Next, tap Notifications.
 On this menu page, you can select in which ways you want Whatsapp to alert you on incoming messages, group messages and calls.

 # Moving your WhatsApp data to a new phone
 You may want to copy your WhatsApp app with all of its messages from an old phone to a new one.
 The following steps should make it easier for you.
 On Google Android devices, this happens automatically through Google Drive, but on SailfishOS some manual steps are needed.

 ## On the old phone
-1. Open WhatsApp
+1. Open WhatsApp.
+Select the Chat page.
-2. Tap the 3 dots at the upper right corner of the home view of the app
+2. Tap the 3 dots at the upper right corner and select Settings
 3. Tap Chats
 4. Tap Chat backup and let the app make a backup of your messages to your phone.
+This might take several minutes.
 5. Close WhatsApp app

 Connect your phone to your computer in MTP mode.
 On your computer, use the file manager to access your Sailfish phone.

-1. Find folder "Mass storage > android_storage > Whatsapp"
+1. Find folder "Mass storage > android_storage > Android > media > com.whatsapp > Whatsapp"
 2. Copy the Whatsapp folder over to your computer, to Downloads, for instance.
 3. Disconnect the phone from the computer.

 ## On the new phone
 1. Install WhatsApp application.
+2. Open WhatsApp shortly so that it adds a folder to the phone.
+Select the langauge and close WhatsApp then.
-2. Open "Settings > Apps > WhatsApp"
+3. Open "Settings > Apps > WhatsApp"
-3. If you have opened the Whatsapp app on this phone already then tap the "Clear data" button first.
-This will pave way for the data that we will copy to this phone soon.
 4. Tap "Open Android settings"
 5. Tap Permissions
-6. Tap Storage to allow Whatsapp to read and write your previous (and future) data on the phone.
+6. Tap Files and media to allow Whatsapp to read and write your previous (and future) data on the phone.
 7. Tap all other items you need for using WhatsApp.
 For full service, you will need to give all permissions.
 If you do not give the permissions now the app will keep prompting for them later.
 See the three pictures at step 5 of [this chapter](#making-sure-whatsapp-gives-notifications-even-when-not-open) above.

-Connect this phone to your computer in MTP mode.
+Connect this new phone to your computer in the MTP mode.
 On your computer, use the file manager to access your Sailfish phone.

-1. Using the file manager, copy the WhatsApp folder
-2. Find folder "Mass storage > android_storage" on your phone.
-Open it and delete the folder Whatsapp in it (created while installing the app)
+1. Using the file manager find folder "Mass storage > android_storage  > Android > media > com.whatsapp" on your phone.
+Open it and delete the folder Whatsapp in it (if exists)
-3. Paste here the Whatsapp folder that you copied from your computer.
+2. Paste here the Whatsapp folder that you copied from your computer.
+It should appear in "Mass storage > android_storage  > Android > media > com.whatsapp".
+This might take several minutes.
-4. Disconnect the phone from the computer.
+3. Disconnect the phone from the computer.

 On the phone

 1. Open Whatsapp
 2. Type your phone number
-3. Type the confirmation code that you received as a text message
+3. Enter the verification code received from WhatsApp
 4. Type the code of the potential 2-factor authentication
-5. Whatsapp should offer to restore your backup now.
-Let it do it.
+5. Restoring of the Backup is offered, allow WhatsApp to restore the backup.
 <div class="flex-images" markdown="1">

 * <a href="Restore-WA-backup.png" class="narrow-image"><img src="Restore-WA-backup.png" alt="BackupRestore"></a>